aarnphm/tinymorph/docs/content/SRS/SRS.md

 Rationale: This functionality streamlines user workflow by providing quick access to recent actions, which reduces the time needed for navigation and increases efficiency.

+UH-EOU2.
+The application must allow users to revise or remove their inputs after submission.

+Rationale: The ability to alter or delete content post-submission empowers users with greater control over their work, enhancing the accuracy and relevance of their output.

 ### 11.2 Personalization and Internationalization Requirements